ganrad/openai-api-router/README.md

 2. **Intelligently routing Azure OpenAI API requests**

-   The API Gateway functions as an intelligent router and redirects OpenAI API traffic among multiple configured backend endpoints.
+   For each configured AI Application, the API Gateway functions as an intelligent router and redirects OpenAI API traffic among multiple backend endpoints.
 The gateway keeps track of unavailable/busy backend endpoints and automatically redirects traffic to available endpoints thereby distributing the API traffic load evenly and not overloading a given endpoint with too many requests.

 **Prerequisites:**
 1. An Azure **Resource Group** with **Owner** *Role* permission.
 All Azure resources can be deloyed into this resource group.